calebelster/CSCI432_RROO/README.md

 Most data is managed on the client-side via the Firebase SDK.

-This project uses Firebase Authentication and Cloud Firestore through a small wrapper layer, exposing high-level functions for auth and committee workflows that can be called from UI components or other modules.
+This project uses Firebase Authentication and Cloud Firestore through a wrapper layer in `src/firebase/`, exposing high-level functions for auth and committee workflows that can be called from UI components.

 ### Firebase Initialization